NATIONAL PHILANTHROPY DAY

 Georgia O’Keeffe – 1887

-The American abstract artist is considered a pioneer of American modernism.
+The American abstract artist pioneered American modernism.
 Known for her large flowers, southwestern landscapes, and towering skyscrapers, O’Keeffe studied at the Art Students League, Art Institute of Chicago, and the University of Virginia.

 Joseph Wapner – 1919